bainchild/asm.lua/README.md

 # Examples

-To compile the examples, execute `./asm.lua examples/X.lua`, where X is any of the examples included in the examples directory.
-This will create a file called `a.lua` that can be ran using the Lua interpreter, like so: `lua a.lua`.
+To compile a file, you use `./asm.lua *.lua`.
+By default, this will create a file called `a.lua` which you can run using the normal lua interpreter.

 # Short reference